 - Licencia Remunerada Médica y Familiar de Massachusetts (MAPFML)

 For more details, you are encouraged to review the Harvard PFML Policy.

-Paid Medical Leave: Beginning January 1, 2021, employees may take up to 20 weeks of paid Medical Leave in a benefit year due to the employee’s own serious health condition that incapacitates the employee from performing the essential functions of the employee’s job.
+Paid Medical Leave: Employees may take up to 20 weeks of paid Medical Leave in a benefit year due to the employee’s own serious health condition that incapacitates the employee from performing the essential functions of the employee’s job.

-Paid Family Leave: Employees may take paid Family Leave for the following reasons beginning January 1, 2021:
+Paid Family Leave: Employees may take paid Family Leave for the following reasons:

 - Up to 26 weeks to provide care to a family member who is a covered service member.

 - Up to 12 weeks because of any qualifying exigency arising out of the fact that a family member is on active duty or has been notified of an impending call or order to active duty in the Armed Forces.